drewloewe/self-assessments/midterm.md

     -   *Tip: Please refer to [my error and usage guide on GitHub](https://github.com/drewloewe/editing-and-formatting-guide/blob/master/advice-on-errors-and-usage.md).*

--   Sentences sound like a human being speaking in [http://drewloewe.net/prose-style/](a middle-level style between formal and informal)?
+-   Sentences sound like a human being speaking in [a middle-level style between formal and informal]([http://drewloewe.net/prose-style/])?

 -   Shows careful attention to editing and proofreading?